adityaxx21/dot-test/README.md

 |--------|-----------|----------|--------|-----------------|
 | GET    | id        | no       | string | ID City/Regency |
 | GET    | province  | no       | string | ID Province     |

+# Note
+You can check file PostmanCollection.json for API Collection